Why are the solutions to overdetermined problems usually "as symmetric as possible"?

+\begin{remark} Notice that rotational symmetry in the case where $\Om$ is a nondegenerate local minimizer (or maximizer) can be shown by making use of the quantitative stability results of \cite{DL2019} under some structural assumptions on the shape functional.
+On the other hand, the definition of nondegenerate critical shape used in this paper is general enough to deal with saddle shapes.
+In particular, this is necessary in order to give a symmetry result in Theorem \ref{serrin two phase} concerning the two-phase Serrin's overdetermined problem, for which it is known that, unlike the classical one-phase setting, saddle shape solutions exist (see \cite{cava2018, CY1}). \end{remark}

 This paper is structured as follows.
 In section \ref{sec 3}, we introduce the concept of shape derivative.
-Here, we also recall a famous result by Novruzi--Pierre \cite[Lemma 3.1]{structure} that states that every small enough perturbation of a set can be rewritten in terms of a perturbation of the boundary along the normal direction.
-In section \ref{section nondegeneracy}, we give the definitions of nondegenerate critical shape for parametrized shape functional (that may or may not be translational invariant).
+There, we also recall a famous result by Novruzi--Pierre \cite[Lemma 3.1]{structure} that states that every small enough perturbation of a set can be rewritten in terms of a perturbation of the boundary along the normal direction.
+In section \ref{section nondegeneracy}, we give the definitions of nondegenerate critical shape for parametrized shape functional (that may or may not be translation-invariant).
 Here we introduce the key Lemmas \ref{lem I}-\ref{lem II}, which, roughly speaking, state that, in a neighborhood of a given nondegenerate critical shape, the set of critical shapes forms a smooth branch, whose elements are uniquely identified by the value of the given parameter.
-These results will then be proved in section \ref{sec 5}.
+Lemma \ref{lem I} has been proved in \cite{cava nondegenerate}, while Lemma \ref{lem II} is a new result and will be proved in section \ref{sec 5}.
 Section \ref{sec 6} is devoted to the proof of Theorems \ref{mainthm I}--\ref{mainthm II}.
-We combine the results of the previous sections to give a rigorous justification of the intuitive approach given in the introduction.
+Here, we combine the results of the previous sections to give a rigorous justification of the intuitive approach given in the introduction.
 Finally, in section \ref{sec 7}, we show how these results relate to the theory of one/two-phase overdetermined problems of Serrin-type and show symmetry results that, in some sense, bridge the gap between problems \ref{saint venant} and \ref{serrin}.